 We want the best students to join our university and help by investing in your future with $2,000,000 allocated annually for International Merit Scholarships.
-All international students are encouraged to submit their application as early as possible to provide enough time for the additional governmental processing of immigration documents, issuance of a visa, or other scholarship-related applications.
+All international students are automatically considered for the International Merit Scholarship; no separate application is required.
+Students are encouraged to apply as early as possible to provide enough time for the additional governmental processing of immigration documents, issuance of a visa, or other scholarship-related applications.

 |Fall||July 1 of the same year|

 |Summer||April 15 of the same year (Only for students already in the United States)|

 The following information will help you prepare for a complete application.
 Please note that the university will not consider incomplete applications.
 All required documents must be submitted for consideration.
 An application may take up to one month (30 days) to process.

 - You may apply online even if you do not yet have all the required documents.
 Once you start the online application, a university ID number will be assigned to you.

 - You may be admitted with unofficial documents, but no visa document (I-20 Form) will be issued to you before completed, official documents are received.